 The Mount St. Mary's medical form, indicating completion of the required United States immunizations, as well as immunizations required by the native country.

-Information about obtaining an international student visa can be found on our international students visas & responsibilities webpage.
+Information about obtaining an international student visa can be found on our international students visas and responsibilities webpage.

 Undergraduate applications are due by March 1 for the following fall semester.
 If you have any other questions about applying to Mount St. Mary's University as an international student and entering as an undergraduate candidate, please contact Mark Wagoner in the Admissions Office at 800-448-4347 or firstname.lastname@example.org.